tesa1/ucsc_crispr_guides/README.md

 This will create files for each region with the predicted UCSC guides and the filename for parsing.

-## Determining CTCF motifs in the human genome
+## Determining CTCF motifs in the human genome and identifying overlaps with CTCF sites of interest

+Steps for determining CTCF motifs in the human genome:
+  - Create a motif file from UCSC galaxy human CTCF pssm file
+  - Run scanMotifGenomeWide on hg19 with the custom motif file
+  - Intersect genomic regions of original CTCF sites of interest with CTCF motif genomic regions

  ```bash
 # set path so you can run Homer tools